 If the defense can prove that any other factor outside the accident injuries caused the victim’s death, the claim would fail.
 Also, if there is evidence that the deceased is the fault party in the accident, the claim will not succeed.
 Speak to a car accident lawyer to determine the strength and weakness of your wrongful death lawsuit.

-What You Must Prove to Win a Wrongful Death Lawsuit
+What You Must Prove to Win a Wrongful Death Lawsuit in Atlanta

 Unlike criminal trials where the prosecution must establish guilt beyond any reasonable doubt, he who asserts must prove in civil lawsuits.
 Thus, to win a wrongful death lawsuit in Georgia, you must show each of the following: